AdaCore/spark2014/lrm/source/packages.rst

 High-level requirements
 ^^^^^^^^^^^^^^^^^^^^^^^

-#. **NB Need to mention something about Volatiles, etc, so that the language definition
-   is fully covered by the HLRs.**

 #.
 Goals to be met by language feature:

     * **Requirement:** It shall be possible to provide an abstracted view of hidden state that can be referred to